ARM-software/ebbr/source/chapter1-about.rst

 written the way it is, or what problems it is intended to solve.
-Using the assumption that better understanding of the thought process behind EBBR will result in better implementations, this section is a discussion of the goals and guiding principle that shaped EBBR.
+Using the assumption that better understanding of the thought process behind EBBR will result in better implementations, this section is a discussion of the goals and guiding principles that shaped EBBR.

 This section should be considered commentary, and not a formal part of the specification.